 The Tire Stewardship of Saskatchewan Inc. (TSS) is the approved program operator for scrap tire management and recycling activities in Saskatchewan.

 The TSS is a non-profit corporation that was established in June 2017 by the Retail Council of Canada (RCC) and the Western Canada Tire Dealers (WCTD) to serve as the scrap tire recycling program operator in Saskatchewan.
-The TSS has been operating the program in the province on a status quo basis since September 1, 2017 as a part of a transition period.
-The Saskatchewan Scrap Tire Corporation (SSTC) was the previous program operator.
+The TSS is now operating in the province under a new Ministry of Environment approved Product Stewardship Program since January 1, 2018.

 The TSS is led by an industry-focused Board of Directors, who receives input and advice from an Advisory Committee and from Industry Working Groups.
 The TSS Board members are: